Vihananand/LearningReactJS/Notes/notes.md

 - ### When the list is static and will never change (i.e., no new items will be added, removed, or reordered).

 - ### When the list is short and performance is not a concern.

+### **3.1 Interview Question:** Why Functional Components are Preferred Over Class-Based Components

+### Class-based components in React were the primary way of creating components before functional components became more powerful with the introduction of **React Hooks** in React 16.8.
+Since then, functional components have become more preferred due to several advantages.
+Here’s why functional components are often preferred over class-based components:

+### 1. **Simplicity and Readability**
+- ### **Functional components** are much simpler and easier to read.
+They are essentially JavaScript functions, which makes them easier to understand and use.
+- ### **Class-based components** can be more complex because they require the use of lifecycle methods (like `componentDidMount`, `componentDidUpdate`, etc.), `this` keyword, and binding event handlers.

+### 2. **Hooks for Managing State and Side Effects**
+- ### With **React Hooks** (like `useState`, `useEffect`, etc.), functional components can now handle state, side effects, and more.
+This makes functional components just as powerful as class components but in a more concise way.
+- ### **Class-based components** require lifecycle methods to manage state and side effects, which can make the code more verbose and harder to follow.

+### 3. **Performance**
+- ### **Functional components** are typically lighter and more efficient because they don’t involve the overhead of managing `this` and lifecycle methods.
+- ### **Class-based components** are slightly heavier because of the need to manage the class instance and the `this` context.

+### 4. **No `this` Keyword**
+- ### In **functional components**, you don’t need to deal with the confusing `this` keyword.
+This avoids common bugs related to the binding of event handlers in class components.
+- ### **Class-based components** require developers to frequently bind `this` or use arrow functions to avoid losing context, which can be confusing for beginners.

+### 5. **Cleaner Code with Custom Hooks**
+- ### **Functional components** allow for more modular and reusable logic with **custom hooks**.
+This makes it easier to extract logic into reusable functions that can be shared across components.
+- ### **Class-based components** don’t have a built-in equivalent to hooks, making code reuse more difficult.

+### 6. **Future-Proofing**
+- ### **Functional components** are the recommended way of writing React components in modern React development.
+They are more aligned with the direction React is headed in, especially with the continued improvements and additions to React Hooks.
+- ### **Class-based components** are still supported but are less emphasized in modern React documentation and best practices.

+### 7. **Less Boilerplate Code**
+- ### **Functional components** require less code to set up compared to class components.
+There's no need to write a constructor or lifecycle methods, reducing the amount of boilerplate code.
+- ### **Class-based components** typically need constructors and other boilerplate, making them more verbose.

+### Conclusion
+### Functional components are generally preferred because they provide a more concise, readable, and efficient way to create components, especially with the power of React Hooks.
+They simplify code maintenance and are more aligned with modern React development practices, making class-based components less favorable in most cases.

 ---
 ### 4. **Props** : Props are used to pass data from one component to another component.